Lifestyle

 But The Stadium isn’t the only space.
 McGettigan’s has built out three dedicated viewing environments across the venue, each with a different atmosphere:

-• The Arena — a vibrant live screening environment that hosts up to 600 guests.
+• The Arena: a high-energy live screening environment that hosts up to 600 guests.
 Think big-screen football with a proper crowd behind it.

-No matter which zone you pick, McGettigan’s is promising a fully immersive football experience from first whistle to final celebrations.
+No matter which zone you pick, McGettigan’s is promising a full football experience from first whistle to final celebrations.

 Opening Night: Ross Learmonth and Arno Carstens Live

 McGettigan’s is kicking off the tournament with a proper event.
-On 11 June, the opening night of the World Cup, South African music stars Ross Learmonth and Arno Carstens will headline a live concert at The Stadium.
+On 11 June, the opening night of the World Cup, South African music stars Ross Learmonth and Arno Carstens will headline a live concert at The Stadium, with support act Aston Wylie opening from 7:30 PM.

 The evening includes live performances from Ross and Arno, full live coverage of the opening ceremony, and the match.
 Plus DJs, dancers, and interactive football-themed experiences running through the night.

-Opening night tickets are priced at AED 160 and include one selected drink, access to the live concert, and entry to the opening game screening.
+Opening night tickets are priced at AED 160 (USD 44) and include one selected drink, access to the live concert, and entry to the opening game screening.
+Match-only entry is available from AED 60 (USD 16).
+This event is for ages 21 and above.
 Tickets are available via mcgettigans.com/fanzone and Platinumlist.net.

 General Fan Zone Tickets

-Group stage tickets are on sale now, starting from Dhs60, and that amount is fully redeemable on food and drinks.
+Group stage tickets are on sale now, starting from AED 60 (USD 16), and that amount is fully redeemable on food and drinks.
 So you’re basically paying nothing for entry if you’re ordering anyway.
 A few things worth knowing:

 McGettigan’s will be the official home of the England Supporters Club during the tournament.
 So if England is playing, expect that section to be loud.
 They’re also planning large screens, live entertainment, and brand activations on key match days.
 Food and drinks will be tailored to the schedule.
 Breakfast menus for the early kickoffs.
 Late-night bites for the evening games.